sciensoft/hateoas/README.md

 ![Sciensoft.Hateoas Build Status](https://dev.azure.com/Sciensoft/Sciensoft/_apis/build/status/Sciensoft.Hateoas?branchName=master)

 A library to help you achieve HATEOAS using a fluent language and lambda expression for configuring your ASP.NET Core RESTful/Web APIs.
-Based on the REST application architecture style, **Uniform Interface**, constraint _Hypermedia As The Engine Of Application State (HATEOAS)_.
+Based on the REST application architecture style, Uniform Interface, constraint **Hypermedia As The Engine Of Application State (HATEOAS)**.

 **The good thing is, there is no need to inheritance or additional code in your models or addition of extra result filters to support its functionality.
 They all come beautifully out of the box with `Sciensoft.Hateoas`**.